mhjarvis/battleship_game/instructionsTEMP.md

     REMEMBER you only have to test your object’s public interface.
 Only methods or properties that are used outside of your ‘ship’ object need unit tests.

-    isSunk() should be a function that calculates it based on their length and the number of ‘hits’.

 Create Gameboard factory.
     1. Note that we have not yet created any User Interface.
 We should know our code is coming together by running the tests.
 You shouldn’t be relying on console.log or DOM methods to make sure your code is doing what you expect it to.